Otitis Externa and Painful, Discharging Ears

 Treatment of almost all medical conditions has been affected by the COVID-19 pandemic.
 NICE has issued rapid update guidelines in relation to many of these.
 This guidance is changing frequently.
 Please visit https://www.nice.org.uk/covid-19 to see if there is temporary guidance issued by NICE in relation to the management of this condition, which may vary from the information given below.

 Otitis externa is inflammation of the outer ear.
-It includes all the inflammatory conditions of the auricle, external auditory canal and outer surface of the eardrum.
+Otitis externa includes all the inflammatory conditions of the auricle, external auditory canal and outer surface of the eardrum.
 It can be localised or diffuse and may be acute or chronic.
 Acute diffuse otitis externa is also called swimmer's ear.

-- Otitis externa is a common presenting complaint in UK general practice, with studies suggesting that it accounts for around just over 1% of all GP consultations.
+- Otitis externa is a common presenting complaint in UK general practice, with studies suggesting that it seen in around 1-3% of population.
 It is believed that around 10% of people will experience at least one episode in their lifetime.